shawnharris1/shawnharris1/README.md

 # <a href="https://www.linkedin.com/in/dipmedia/">Shawn Harris</a>'s IAM & Cloud Security | GRC Support Portfolio 🔐

 I’m passionate about cybersecurity and enjoy tackling complex challenges through hands-on projects.
-From identity and access management to cloud security and compliance, these projects enable me to delve deeply into the ever-evolving landscape of cybersecurity.
+These projects enable me to delve deeply into the ever-evolving landscape of cybersecurity.
 Please feel free to explore my work and see how I’m contributing to enhancing security operations and processes!

 <hr/>